 The top individual income tax rate is 25 percent, and the top corporate tax rate is 22 percent.
-The tax burden equals 15.0 percent of GDP.
-Threeyear government spending and budget balance averages are, respectively, 32.3 percent and -4.4 percent of GDP.
-Public debt amounts to 18.0 percent of GDP.
+The tax burden equals 20.1 percent of GDP.
+Three-year government spending and budget balance averages are, respectively, 31.2 percent and -2.3 percent of GDP.
+Public debt amounts to 20.1 percent of GDP.

+Botswana's overall regulatory environment is relatively well institutionalized but lacks efficiency.
+The country's business freedom score is above the world average; its labor freedom score is above the world average; and its monetary freedom score is above the world average.
 The trade-weighted average tariff rate is 5.6 percent, and nontariff measures are in effect.
 Foreign investment in some sectors is restricted.
 The financial sector generally adheres to global standards in the transparency of banking supervision and provides considerable access to credit.